Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Uniformly Valid Edgeworth and Coverage Error Expansions

 \end{corollary}

-This result is as general as Theorem \ref{thm:ee lp}, covering unadjusted, undersmoothed, and robust bias corrected confidence intervals, at interior and boundary points.
-The final statement simply formalizes the idea that the bandwidth must vanish at the appropriate rate (among other choices) lest worst-case coverage error persist asymptotically (notice that we force the bandwidth rate to be captured by $\eta$ notationally).
-Such intervals do not obey an Edgeworth expansion uniformly in $\F_\S$, but we can still discuss their coverage error, and in some special cases it may be possible to quantify it precisely.
-For example, using the MSE-optimal bandwidth instead of undersmoothing yields undercoverage when centering at $\mhat_p^{(\v)}$.

-To fully utilize this result, and to identify interval estimators (and associated bandwidths) that are minimax for coverage error, we need to specify the relationship of $p - \v$ to $\S$ and consider interior and boundary points.
-However, even at the present level of generality, some interesting and useful conclusions are available.
-Most obviously, we see the well-known result that symmetric intervals, with $z_l = - z_u$, have superior coverage, due to the evenness of $\w_1$, $\w_2$, and $\w_3$.
-Asymmetric choices that still have $\Phi(z_u) - \Phi(z_l) = 1-\alpha$ can still yield correct coverage, but the error will vanish more slowly.
-Bootstrap based quantiles will in general not improve coverage error rates in nonparametric contexts beyond the symmetric case \citep*{Hall1992_AoS_density}, and can be detrimental \citep*{Hall-Kang2001_AoS}.
+This result is as general as Theorem \ref{thm:ee lp}.
+The uniform-in-$\F_\S$ rate $r_\i$ is the slowest vanishing of the rates of each term in the Edgeworth expansion \eqref{eqn:ee terms}, which without specifying any elements further, can only be known to vanish at least as fast as $r_{\ti} = \sup_{\f \in \F_\S} r_{\ti,\f}$ from Theorem \ref{thm:ee lp}.
+However, even at this level of generality, several conclusions are already evident due to the parity of the functions $\w_k$ making up $E_{\ti,\f}(z)$ and hence $C_{\i,\f}(z_l,z_u)$.
+First, regarding the choice of quantiles, we recover the classical finding that symmetric intervals, where $z_l = -z_u$, have superior coverage properties, because $\w_1$ and $\w_2$ are even functions of $z$.
+Asymmetric choices that still have $\Phi(z_u) - \Phi(z_l) = 1-\alpha$ can yield correct coverage, but the error will vanish more slowly, whereas other choices will not yield uniformly correct coverage.
+Bootstrap-based quantiles will, in general, not improve coverage error rates in nonparametric contexts beyond the symmetric case \cite{Hall1992_AoS_density}, and can in fact be detrimental for coverage error \cite{Hall-Kang2001_AoS}.
+Second, the remaining $w_k$ functions are odd, and therefore to obtain better coverage properties we should focus on intervals with small (rapidly vanishing) $\bti$ and $\lambda_{\ti,\f}$.
+The upcoming subsections discuss each of these pieces in turn.

-Second, it is clear that interval estimators with $\lambda_{\ti,\f} \equiv 0$ are superior.
-That is, there should not be a ``mismatch'' between the population variability of the centering and the population standardization.
-Our expansions prove that for any $\v \geq 0$ and interior and boundary points, the fixed-$n$ standard errors of \eqref{eqn:se lp} achieve this, and therefore, from the point of view of controlling worst-case coverage, are excellent choices.
-This result generalizes the pointwise finding of \citet*{Calonico-Cattaneo-Farrell2018_JASA} for $\mu^{(0)}$, which was the first theoretical proof that fixed-$n$ (or ``preasymptotic'') standardizations are superior for inference.
-This is particularly important at boundary points: \citet*{Chen-Qin2002_SJS} found a coverage error at boundary points of $O(\h)$, which turns out to be entirely driven by using an asymptotic standardization as opposed to a fixed-$n$ one.